 You can also read more about KIVA’s 3rd party assessment of CCT’s programs at this link.
 Please note that CCT is a Christian organization fully led and run by Filipinos that caters to Filipinos in need from all races and religions.
 Their vision is “to see a network of Christ-centered faith communities where Jesus Christ is honored and worshipped and where people live with dignity and sufficiency in accordance with God’s plan for a just, humane, and caring society.”

-Giving me time off to do this is The Little Entrepreneur Pte Ltd (Singapore).
-They will also be sending several people for the year (2012 – 2013) to help in various aspects: branding, marketing, technology, etc. Basically, anything the CCT partners need that they have the skills in which to help.
-In addition, to promote tourism as well as meaningful community involvement projects, some Singapore schools will be sending students to work with the different ministries of CCT along with other NGO’s, charities, orphanages that TLE already works with in the Philippines.
+The Little Entrepreneur Pte Ltd (Singapore) gave me time off from 2012 – 2013 to help CCT in various aspects of their enterprise: branding, marketing, technology, etc. Basically, anything the CCT partners needed in terms of improving their business, we tried to help.
+In addition, to promote tourism as well as meaningful community involvement projects, some Singapore schools also worked with the different ministries of CCT along with other NGO’s, charities, orphanages that TLE already works with in the Philippines.